 Dr. Donna Waltz: Feral cats do very well hunting and eating a variety of small rodents, lagomorphs (which include rabbits and hares), insects, birds and small reptiles.
 When making pet food, we need to make sure the nutrients cats require are available in every meal.
 Highly digestible animal protein diets typically contain protein sources from poultry, meat and sometimes fish.
 Reptiles and insects may offer essential nutrients, but reptiles pose food safety risks because of the unique bacteria they carry.
 Insects may prove to be valuable protein sources as we learn more about them.

-Q: What should cat guardians look for on cat food labels?
+Q: What should cat parents look for on cat food labels?

 Dr. Donna Waltz: The most objective statement on a pet food label is the Nutritional Adequacy Statement.
 It tells you who the food is made for and at what stage of life it should be used.
 It may sound silly, but you really do need to make sure the food is for cats!
 They are carnivores and have different nutrient needs than other types of animals.

-Pregnant, lactating or growing cats should be fed a diet that states it is for "All Life Stages" or for growth.
-Cats who are old enough to be neutered and are no longer kittens, and non-reproducing adults can be fed any of the life-stage diets, but often "adult maintenance" diets provide fewer calories.
+Pregnant, lactating or growing cats should be fed a diet that states it is for "All Life Stages" or for growth and reproduction.
+Cats who are no longer kittens (>10-12 months of age) and non-reproducing adults can be fed any of the life-stage diets, but often "adult maintenance" diets provide fewer calories.

 Other components of the label, such as the ingredient list, will help you select products that fit your own nutritional philosophies.

-Q: Does canned food typically contain more or less protein than dry food, or are they about the same?
+Q: Does wet cat food typically contain more or less protein than dry cat food?
+Or are they about the same?